 9. I left the college Facebook parent group.

 My daughter’s college has a group specifically for the parents of freshmen.
 The group was a wonderful resource at first.
-We answered each other’s questions about move-in day, course registration and parent weekend.
-But as the semester progressed, it has devolved into Command and Control for a squadron of helicopter parents uninterested in a higher hover.
+We answered each other’s questions about move-in day, course registration, and parent weekend.
+But as the semester progressed, it devolved into Command and Control for a squadron of helicopter parents uninterested in a higher hover.

 How can my son find a tutor for chemistry?
 What should my daughter do about her horrible roommate?
-My son has a sore throat, can anyone recommend an off-campus doctor?
-It included parents trying to coordinate their child’s ridesharing to the airport for the holidays—a clear violation of #7.
+My son has a sore throat.
+Can anyone recommend an off-campus doctor?
+It included parents trying to coordinate their child’s ridesharing to the airport for the holidays — a clear violation of #7.
 I left that group and now swap more general concerns with moms on other parenting groups.

-I have not tracked any of my children since they were teenagers living at home, and then only if they knew it and had given me ample reason to do so.
+I have not tracked any of my children since they were teenagers living at home, and only if they knew it and had given me ample reason to do so.
 Tracking my college kid and saying it’s for her safety is a lie.
 Yes, I am aware that a North Carolina teen was recently saved by her mother on that very app after a horrific accident where the girl’s car rolled down an embankment and was not visible from the road.
-But that argument could be used for tracking anyone, and I’m not about to let the police, my car insurance company or even my family members track me.
+But that argument could be used for tracking anyone, and I’m not about to let the police, my car insurance company, or even my family members follow me.

 So why do I track my daughter while she’s at college?
-Its about me feeling connected to her during the day: “Oh, look, she’s back at the Music Center; she must be at choir practice.”
+It’s about me feeling connected to her during the day: “Oh, look, she’s back at the Music Center; she must be at choir practice.”
 Or it’s about me being able to sleep soundly: “Oh, good.
 She’s back in her dorm.”
 I know it’s about me and not about her safety.
 I know it’s an invasion of her privacy and undermines her autonomy.
 I promise I’ll delete it.
 Just not now.

 You Might Also Enjoy: